-Principle 3: Establish the Manager's contribution to the achievement of impact.
+Principle3: Establish the Manager's contribution to the achievement of impact.
 The Manager shall seek to establish and document a credible narrative on its contribution to the achievement of impact for each investment.
 Contributions can be made through one or more financial and/or non-financial channels.
 The narrative should be stated in clear terms and supported, as much as possible, by evidence.

 A key investment thesis for NSSK is that empowering women drives better business results, which in turn, creates superior financial outcomes.
-For our managing Funds, we have had eight successful exits and, in each case, critical KPIs included (1) percentage of women employees, (2) percentage of women in managerial roles and (3) percentage of women CEOs/COOs.
-The eight investments collectively generated in excess of 4.1x multiple of invested capital and IRRs in excess of 44%.
-Seven of these eight businesses had a high percentage of women in the workforce, a substantial proportion of women managers and two out of the eight businesses had women as either CEO/COO (please see attached chart for details).
+For our managing Funds, we have had ten successful exits and, in each case, critical KPIs included (1) percentage of women employees, (2) percentage of women in managerial roles and (3) percentage of women CEOs/COOs.
+The eleven investments collectively generated in excess of 3.6x multiple of invested capital and IRRs in excess of 45%.
+Eight of these ten businesses had a high percentage of women in the workforce, a substantial proportion of women managers and two out of the eight businesses had women as either CEO/COO.

 NSSK issued its first ESG Annual Report in June 2021, followed by subsequent reports in November 2022, October 2023 and October 2024.
 These reports provide specific examples of the contributions to local communities by each investment.
 The 2024-2025 ESG Report outlines examples of NSSG's contribution efforts, such as supporting portfolio companies to commit to greenhouse gas emissions reductions.
 NSSK has also shared an example of an NVP Playbook, a collaborative presentation with one investee's management team reviewing key NVP initiatives and a progress tracker against contribution initiatives such as implementing Zeroboard, a carbon emissions data management tool.
-In 2024, NSSK has introduced an awards system to recognize portfolio companies that have achieved outstanding performance based not only financial but also ESG-driven value action plans.
+In 2024, NSSK introduced an awards system to recognize portfolio companies that have achieved outstanding performance based not only financial but also ESG-driven value action plans.
 We believe that the introduction of such an evaluation system will stimulate companies that did not win the award to strengthen their ESG initiatives.